InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 - An x86/64 CPU  (Apple M1 currently not supported)

-We will be using this [Tensorflow2 Prepackaged Model Server](https://github.com/InfuseAI/primehub-seldon-servers/tree/master/tensorflow2) pre-packaged model image as a template.
+We will be using this [Tensorflow2 Prepackaged Model Server](https://github.com/InfuseAI/primehub-seldon-servers/tree/master/tensorflow2) as a template.

 ### Clone and Edit Server Image

-On your local computer, run the following commands:
+On your local computer, run the following commands to clone the model server repository:

 ```bash
 git clone https://github.com/InfuseAI/primehub-seldon-servers.git